Chemotactic self-caging in active emulsions: Results

-To visualize the chemical trail we added the hydrophobic fluorescent dye NileRed to the oil phase~\cite{hokmabad2020_emergence}.
-As the dye co-migrates with the oil into the micelles, we can obtain and quantify the distribution of oil field micelles from fluorescent microscopy (\figref[a,b]{fig:TrailVis}). \figref[c, d and e]{fig:TrailVis} respectively, present the zoomed-in view of a fluorescent image, the schematic of the propulsion mechanism, and the streak lines of tracer particles that visualize the flow generated by the droplet (in droplet reference frame). \CM{We note that, for illustration purposes, the micrographs in \figref[b,c]{fig:TrailVis} and \figref[a]{fig:2DCaging} were recorded at a higher surfactant concentration of 15 wt.\% to increase the solubilization rate and thereby the trail fluorescence.} However, a lower concentration yields very ballistic droplet motion and long cruising ranges and is therefore preferable in quantitative experiments.
-To model the trail diffusion, we approximate the droplet as a moving point source emitting chemorepellent at a constant rate.
-Accordingly, the chemorepellent profile along a line perpendicular to the trail (e.g. $\textrm{AA}'$ in \figref[f,inset]{fig:TrailVis}), represented by the fluorescence intensity, should be Gaussian with a peak height scaling with $t^{-1/2}$.
-We have plotted Gaussian fits of the time dependent recorded intensity along $\textrm{AA}'$, as well as the respective amplitudes from the fits in \figref[e,f]{fig:TrailVis}, with excellent agreement, validating both the Gaussian distribution and $t^{-1/2}$ decay, and yielding a diffusion constant for filled micelles $D_\text{fm}=52.5\; \mu m^2/s$.
-This is consistent with our observations from previous studies~\cite{jin2017_chemotaxis} and common literature values for micellar diffusion (for details of the fitting please see Supp.
-Mat.).
-Based on this highly regular behaviour, we can in the following extract a chemical gradient map for the entire experiment by tracking the motion of all droplets in the system and treating them as chemorepellent point sources, even without recording micellar fluorescence.
-Using the experimentally-obtained quantities we can estimate the diffusive time scale of the trail decay: $\tau_\text{diff.}=a_\text{drop}^2/D_\text{fm}\approx24\;\textrm{s}$, which is quite long due to the large size of the filled micelles ($\approx5 \textrm{nm}$), and remarkably longer than the droplet's advective time scale $a_\text{drop}/V\approx2\;\textrm{s}$.
-Such long-living chemical gradients can change the chemical potential landscape and influence the propulsion dynamics of other droplets even without direct hydrodynamic interaction.
-Beyond the advective timescale, we can therefore model droplet-trail interactions by a Chemically Active Polar Particle model approach~\cite{saha2014_clusters}, as follows.
+To model the trail diffusion, we approximate the droplet as a point source moving at speed $V_0\approx\SI{26\pm5}{\um\per\second}$ and emitting a fluorescent chemorepellent at a constant rate.
+Accordingly, the fluorescence intensity along a fixed line perpendicular to the trail (e.g. $\textrm{AA}'$ in \figref[F,inset]{fig:TrailVis}) should be Gaussian with a peak height scaling with $t^{-1/2}$.
+The measured time-dependent intensity along $\textrm{AA}'$ in \figref[F,G]{fig:TrailVis} shows excellent agreement with the Gaussian model, yielding a diffusion constant for filled micelles $D_\text{fm}=\SI{52.5}{\um^2\per\second}$ (details in SI).
+This is further consistent with the Stokes-Einstein relation $D_\text{fm}={k_BT}/{(6\pi \eta r_\text{fm})}=\SI{55.2}{\um^2\per\second}$ for $r_\text{fm}=\SI{3}{\nano\metre}$ and literature values~\cite{jin2017_chemotaxis,izzet2020_tunable}.
+We estimate the diffusive time scale of the trail spreading as $\tau_\text{diff}=a_\text{drop}^2/D_\text{fm}\approx\SI{45}{\second}$, which is considerably longer than the droplet's advective time scale $a_\text{drop}/V_0\approx\SI{2}{\second}$.
+Such long-lived chemical gradients influence the propulsion dynamics of other droplets even after hydrodynamic interactions have decayed.
+Beyond the advective timescale, we can therefore model droplet-trail interactions by a `dry' chemically-active polar particle (CAPP) approach~\cite{saha2014_clusters,saha2019_pairing}, as follows.

-\section{Chemically Active Polar Particle model}
+\subsection{Chemically Active Polar Particle model}